JarateKing/dotfiles/readme.md

 When you're done installing, you can optionally delete the `.git` folder, `.gitignore`, and `readme.md` files.
 Doing so would mean your dotfiles are no longer under source control, but would still be functional as dotfiles.

+#### Windows

+For the most part these dotfiles can be installed on windows as well, by cloning this repo into the user's home directory.
+Not everything is guaranteed to work, however.

+Emacs on windows usually looks for `.emacs.d` in `%APPDATA%` rather than in the user's home directory.
+The easy way around this is with a symlink: `mklink "%APPDATA%/.emacs.d" "C:\Users\usernamehere\.emacs.d"`.

 ### Modifying

 If you wish to make changes to any files that have already been included, feel free!
 You can then commit and push them through git as usual.